nodejs/node/doc/api/process.md

 * Rejected after resolve.
 * Resolved after reject.

-This is useful for tracking errors in your application while using the promise constructor.
+This is useful for tracking errors in an application while using the promise constructor.
 Otherwise such mistakes are silently swallowed due to being in a dead zone.